 A self-confessed ‘humanities geek in the body of a musician,’ Alexander Douglas (MA MMus MA FRSA) writes both words and music in a range of contexts and settings and is available for commissions, consultancy, education projects, teaching engagements and live performances.
 Alexander has spent twenty years ‘triangulating’ in music (across classical music, jazz and gospel music as composer/MD, instrumentalist and composer/arranger) and now triangulates across music, the humanities and mental health.
-He is a researcher at the University of Wolverhampton and a full Associate of NHS Research & Development Northwest with whom he works on projects ranging from creativity and communication.
+In October 2019 he begins a new opportunity as Visiting Lecturer (equal to ‘Adjunct Professor’ in US parlance) at the London School of Theology, teaching music and theological aesthetics.
+He also curates the Archive of the Worfield Charity Concert Trust at the University of Wolverhampton and is a full Associate of NHS Research & Development Northwest with whom he works on projects ranging from creativity and communication.
+He has also served in senior roles with two church conference regions covering both Northern and Southern England.
+In May 2019 he published his first academic paper Music, Language and Mental Health: Music as Epistemic Necessity in the Musicology Research Journal (who have asked for a follow-up article) and is also now part of a new research group of British scholars in gospel music who hope to collectively publish a new edited volume with a leading academic publisher in due course.